Upload and host files locally

 Also, I might need to build a standalone child page within the domain scope of justpublics365.commons.gc.cuny.edu and send to you.
 Would that also be possible?

-#4 Updated by Stephen Klein about 3 years ago
+#4 Updated by Stephen Klein over 3 years ago

 There is little documentation on what goes wrong, but I know from using that it cannot handle Vimeo or soundcloud embeds, struggles with youtube embeds, etc.

-#6 Updated by Stephen Klein about 3 years ago
+#6 Updated by Stephen Klein over 3 years ago

 I am not sure of the # or size of video and audio files; I am waiting to hear back from Polly, etc.